Iron Behind the Velvet - Chapter 1

 Why can’t you tell me, Cathy?
 Why?

+Soon enough, too soon, the question would be voiced.
 Again, she tried to imagine the telling.
-At times, Catherine wanted nothing more than to take her friend’s hand and lead her down and down, promising with every step the fulfillment of a most exquisite fantasy and the answers to all her queries.
+At times, Catherine wanted nothing more than to grasp her friend’s hand and lead her down, promising with every step the fulfillment of a most exquisite fantasy and the answers to all her queries.
 In her mind, she approached the falls through the maze of candle-lit tunnels, Jenny in tow, knowing he’d be there – magnificent, golden – the majestic cascade a backdrop of music and magic.
 He’d say Jenny’s name ... in that voice ... and ...

 But there her daydream would falter ... and fade.
-The mists would rise and she’d be left standing–
+The mists would rise and she’d be left standing at an incontestable wall, her face turned from the truth of

-Lifting her chin, summoning her resolve, she closed the vision away as if it were a scene painted on a folding fan.
+As if it were a scene painted on a folding fan she closed the vision away.
 She would not dwell in this melancholy, would not feed her yearning with if onlys.
 She would not let him leave worried for her.

 The worn leather volume, its gold gilt edges shining, a tuft of the bluebird’s feather marking the place ...

-She pulled it forward, let her fingers play within its hollows, across the faceted amethyst pyramids and spires, along the fired, impassioned bronzed lovers’ limbs ...
+She let her fingers play within its hollows, across the faceted amethyst pyramids and spires, along the fired, impassioned bronzed lovers’ limbs ...

 She turned to him, surprised but not startled at his silent approach.
 These weeks would prove interminable if the last hour were any indication of how much she would miss him.
-He crossed the room in a few a quick steps and surrounded her with his strength and his warmth, his deep knowledge of her.
+He closed their distance in a few a quick steps and surrounded her with his strength and his warmth, his deep knowledge of her.
 It was enough.

 It was everything.